Skip to content

 This page focuses on how SunSolve Yield connects and solves cell models at the module level (strings, interconnects, and bypass diodes).
 The underlying solar cell equivalent circuit model, including assumptions and governing equations, is documented separately in Equivalent circuit model.

-The module circuit comprises an array of ‘connectors’ and ‘cell strings’ joined via a matrix of node points (see figures below).
+The module circuit comprises an array of connectors and cell strings joined via a matrix of node points.

-• Open-circuit: no current will flow through the connector and the nodes on either side are electrically isolated.
+• Open-circuit — no current flows; the nodes on either side are electrically isolated.

-• Short-circuit: a lossless connection (i.e. resistance = 0 Ω) through which current may flow between adjacent nodes.
+• Short-circuit — a lossless connection (resistance = 0 Ω) through which current may flow between adjacent nodes.

-• Bypass diode: a single SPICE diode as described below, the diode may face either direction.
+• Bypass diode — a single SPICE diode (see below); the diode may face either direction.

-• Module terminal: the end points of the module circuit that connect it to the external load, each panel must have one positive and one negative terminal.
+• Module terminal — the positive or negative endpoint of the module circuit that connects it to the external load.

-The ‘Simple’ model has no temperature dependence, no series resistance and no reverse breakdown.
-The current through the bypass diode (IB) is determined from:
+The simple model has no temperature dependence, no series resistance, and no reverse breakdown.
+The current through the bypass diode (IBI_B) is:

 IB={IS,B[exp(VBDNBVT)1],VBD>3NVTIS,B[1+exp(3NBVTVBDe)3],VBD3NVTI_B = \begin{cases} I_{S,B} \cdot \left[ \exp \left( \frac{V_{BD}}{N_B V_T} \right) - 1 \right], & V_{BD} > -3 \cdot N V_T \\ -I_{S,B} \cdot \left[ 1 + \exp \left( \frac{3 \cdot N_B V_T}{V_{BD} \cdot e} \right)^3 \right], & V_{BD} \le -3 \cdot N V_T \end{cases}

-Where IS,B is the saturation current and NB is the diode ideality factor.
+where IS,BI_{S,B} is the saturation current and NBN_B is the diode ideality factor.

 Is(T)=Isexp((TTNOM1.0)EGNVT(T)+XTINln(TTNOM))I_s(T) = I_s \exp \left( \left( \frac{T}{T_{NOM}} - 1.0 \right) \cdot \frac{EG}{N V_T(T)} + \frac{XTI}{N} \cdot \ln \left( \frac{T}{T_{NOM}} \right) \right) VT(T)=kTqV_T(T) = \frac{kT}{q}

-Note that bypass diodes in solar modules do not typically have reverse breakdown behaviour within the range of reverse voltage they would typically experience, and as such the value of BV can be set very high.
+Bypass diodes in solar modules do not typically exhibit reverse breakdown within the voltage range they experience in practice, so the value of BVBV can generally be set very high.

 Comparison between the simulation of a typical solar bypass diode with the full SPICE level 1 model (symbols) and the forward (right) and reverse (left) diode characteristics as reported on a datasheet (lines).